 - Smarts: Siri works well for finding content and performing smart home tasks.

-- Remote: The remote is hard to grip and swiping the trackpad is more difficult than pressing directional buttons.
+- Remote: The remote looks great, but it's impractical.
+It's hard to grip and swiping the trackpad is harder than directional buttons are.

 Roku Ultra (2019)

 - Interface: The interface is dated, clunky and has a giant advertisement.
 Roku just provides your apps without organizing content.

 - Content: Roku has every content app you’ll ever need.
 YouTube works in 4K, while it doesn't on Apple TV.